SAP-archive/teched2020-DEV161/exercises/ex7/README.md

     > Tip: You can use auto-complete to enhance your productivity, e.g. in the terminal type *cd pro* and press [TAB] to auto-complete.

- 3. You will now prepare teh app for deployment to CF. The preparation includes two steps: (1) Generating the deployment artifacts and turning the app into a multi-target application (MTA); and (2) Generating the SAP Fiori launchpad.
+ 3. You will now prepare the app for deployment to CF. The preparation includes two steps: (1) Generating the deployment artifacts and turning the app into a multi-target application (MTA); and (2) Generating the SAP Fiori launchpad.
 Both part are executed using the following command:
 <br><br>![](images\2020-10_BAS_NPX-1_.jpg)<br><br>

     ```Shell/Bash